Praveen583-AI/auditLogService/docs/integrity-design.md

 An internal chain detects ordinary changes, but an operator able to replace every event and the `ChainHead` could recompute a consistent history.
 Two controls strengthen detection.

-### Immutable archive manifests
+### Archive manifests and production immutability

-A manifest and archive object protected by retention lock, separate credentials, or a separate administrative boundary preserve old range digests and chain boundaries.
-A rewritten database will no longer agree with that independently protected evidence.
+The prototype persists a signed, append-only `ArchiveManifest` and stores the bundle through a create-only local-file adapter.
+This detects later bundle changes but does not establish an independent administrative boundary.
+In production, retention lock, separate credentials, or independently controlled storage would preserve range digests and boundaries against a privileged database rewrite.

 A manifest under the same unrestricted administrator is still useful for lifecycle verification, but it does not independently defeat a coordinated rewrite.